Dylan Walker: Personal life

+On 6 December 2018, Walker was arrested by police after allegedly assaulting his fiancée that day at their home in Sydney and was charged with domestic-related common assault.
+The NRL applied its new no-fault stand down policy, so Walker was suspended indefinitely.
+On 10 May 2019, at the court hearing, the magistrate dismissed the charges, saying she was not satisfied beyond a reasonable doubt that Walker had assaulted his partner.
+The NRL stated immediately that Walker was able to resume playing for Manly.

-In November 2020, it was reported that Walker was involved in an altercation with two men outside a pizza restaurant in Sydney's Northern Beaches.
-Police were called to the scene and were told Walker left the restaurant and attempted to enter the vehicle of a woman, who was unknown to him, parked outside the restaurant.
-Two restaurant workers then confronted Walker.
-It is alleged Walker then became aggressive and assaulted the two men, including punching one in the face, before fleeing.
+In November 2020, it was reported that Walker was involved in an altercation with two men outside a pizza restaurant in Sydney.
 Walker was later arrested and taken to Manly police station.
 On 18 November 2020, Walker pleaded not guilty to two counts of common assault.
-Walker was then ordered to reappear back in court on 13 January 2021.

-On 14 May 2021, Walker changed his plea to guilty but escaped conviction and was handed an 18-month conditional release after pleading guilty to one count of common assault relating to the pizza shop incident.
+On 14 May 2021, Walker changed his plea to guilty but escaped conviction and was handed an 18-month conditional release.